Term of the Moment

 Memory Can Be Clobbered!

 Memory is allocated by both the operating system and the applications but released when no longer needed.
 However, errant programs can fail to release memory, reducing the amount for other programs.
 Bugs in software can alter the wrong memory bytes creating erroneous values that can only be reset by powering the unit off and on to reboot, which clears memory.
-For example, rebooting from a cable box to a washing machine does the same thing: it clears memory to reset everything.
+For example, rebooting a TV cable box or a washing machine does the same thing: it clears the computer's memory.

 Other terms for the computer's main memory are RAM, primary storage and read/write memory.
 Earlier terms were core and core storage.
 See dynamic RAM, static RAM, core storage and memory module.